matpow2/cuwo/README.md

          I help?

 * **A.** We need people who can create end-user documentation as well!
-Have a look around, and see if anything is missing in the wiki.
+Have a look around, and see if anything is missing on the wiki.

 * **Q.** What is a MITM proxy?

 * **A.** A MITM proxy sits between your client and server, and can manipulate and inject packets.
-It's not really useful for the normal user, so use the regular cuwo server instead.
+It's not really useful to the normal user, so use the regular cuwo server instead.

-* **Q.** Can I donate to the project?
+* **Q.** Can I donate to the project somehow?

-* **A.** Yes, of course!
+* **A.** Yes!
 You don't have to, of course, but it will help bring the server forward.

 * [![Click here to lend your support to cuwo and make a donation at pledgie.com!](http://pledgie.com/campaigns/24724.png?skin_name=chrome)](http://pledgie.com/campaigns/24724)